-In this article we want to take a look at the best hydration bladders for hiking in 2019, aka hydration reservoirs, for hiking.
-In our opinion, hydration bladders are the best way to carry your drinking water.
+In this article we want to take a look at the top hydration bladders for hiking in 2019, aka hydration reservoirs, for hiking.
+In our opinion, bladders are the best way to carry your drinking water.
 As with any piece of hiking kit there are a whole host of reasons why we think this, but mainly it’s just because it is super convenient.

-Fundamentally, there aren’t a whole lot of difference in terms of working principles between the varying models of hydration bladders / reservoirs that are available on the market i.e. they all basically work in the same way, with water being supplied to your via a drinking tube that is connected to a water reservoir in your day pack.
+Fundamentally, there aren’t a whole lot of difference in terms of working principles between the varying models of bladders / reservoirs that are available on the market i.e. they all basically work in the same way, with water being supplied to your via a drinking tube that is connected to a water reservoir in your day pack.

-We start below with our #1 hydration bladder recommendation, followed by our favorite budget option, before finally listing out a bunch more hydration bladders which are also excellent options.
+We start below with our #1 recommendation, followed by our favorite budget option, before finally listing out a bunch more bladders which are also excellent options.
 You can jump to specific bladders by clicking on the links in the navigation table directly below, or just peruse your way down through each one, whatever works best for you!

 Platypus Big Zip LP Features Summary:

 Best Uses: All types of hiking, backpacking, biking, ski touring